66Ton99/guesslock/readme.md

 ### Bring me to the **[tool](https://66ton99.github.io/guesslock/)**!

 Silly HTML5 tool, mobile first.
-BreakLock is a hybrid of Mastermind and the Android pattern lock.
+GuessLock is a hybrid of Mastermind and the Android pattern lock.

 ## Contribute